Kebabist/Vocalis/README.md

 By deploying with EON™ Compiler and quantized models, Vocalis achieves efficient, offline voice command recognition with minimal latency and power consumption.

+Here’s a section you can add to your README to highlight the robustness, speed, and efficiency of the trained model:

+---

+## Robust, Lite, Fast, and Accurate Voice Recognition

+The Edge Impulse-trained model used in Vocalis is highly robust and lightweight, delivering fast and accurate voice command recognition even on minimal hardware like the ESP32.
+The model is optimized for embedded deployment, requiring very little RAM and flash memory, and achieves real-time inference with minimal latency.

+**Example Test Output:**
+- **DSP Processing:** 55 ms
+- **Classification:** 4 ms
+- **Total Latency:** ~59 ms
+- **Memory Usage:** Fits comfortably within ESP32 constraints
+- **Accuracy:** Consistently identifies commands with high confidence

 ## Project Structure

 - `Vocalis.ino`: ESP32 Arduino sketch for voice command recognition and web interface